-- 4.4.1 The CONSULTANT shall review and document the percentage of intrazonal trips and ensure that no trip purpose exceeds the five percent threshold.
+- 4.4.1 The CONSULTANT shall review and document the percentage of intrazonal trips and identify traffic analysis zones in which the intrazonal trip purpose exceeds the five percent threshold.
 If there are purposes that exceed this threshold, the CONSULTANT shall analyze the trip distribution patterns at the traffic analysis zone level. - 4.4.2 The CONSULTANT shall summarize the output of the Distribution Model at the County level in order to identify the origin-destination pairs.
 This summary shall be checked for consistency with the land use in each traffic analysis zone. - 4.4.3 The CONSULTANT shall review the assigned volumes on the links adjacent to special generators and check them against existing counts.
 Based on the magnitude of difference, the assignment shall be iteratively adjusted by adding or subtracting trips from the special generator in the Zonal Data Three (ZDATA3) file.

-The accepted method to code the Zonal Data Three (ZDATA3) file is described in the report entitled Florida Standard Urban Transportation Modeling Structure Cube Framework Standard Trip Generation and Distribution Models, Draft Technical Memorandum No. 1 Trip Generation Review and Recommendations, dated March 2009. - 4.4.4 Once the Zonal Data Three (ZDATA3) file is adjusted, the CONSULTANT shall check the volume/count ratio on all screenlines, cut lines and cordon lines.
+4.4.4 Once the Zonal Data Three (ZDATA3) file is adjusted, the CONSULTANT shall check the volume/count ratio on all screenlines, cut lines and cordon lines.
 In addition, the volume/count ratios within all matrices shall be checked for all facility and area types using the standard procedures and ratios and ranges prescribed by the Florida Department of Transportation and the Federal Highway Administration.

 The CONSULTANT shall then make all necessary adjustments to all network and/or data files to obtain a proper distribution as outlined in the Florida Standard Urban Transportation Modeling Structure documentation.
-All adjustments made to obtain a proper distribution shall be documented in the Technical Memorandum.
+All adjustments made to obtain a proper distribution shall be documented in the Technical Report.